inmyth/mmm-java/README.md

 `strategy` : *String*

-Strategy name to be used.
+Strategy to be used.
 Refer to strategy section for valid names.

 ### Version History